Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Design and Integration

 To reduce weight, the layout of the control board was permanently soldered onto a small and light PCB (weighing 26\,g in total) and a simple integration to any 6\,-\,8.5\,V onboard power supply was established.
 As this system is not integrated into its potential flying platform's receiver and flight controller, an IR-sensor circuit was included in the board, enabling external reset input using any IR sender (e.g., a TV remote).

-To demonstrate the functionality of the perching system and test its capabilities and suitability for FWMAV, a representative and commercially available drone was chosen with the ``Flapper Nimble+'' (see Fig.~\ref{fig:outdoor_pic}), made by \citet{Flapper2024}.
+To demonstrate the functionality of the perching system and test its capabilities and suitability for FWMAV, a representative commercially available drone was chosen for testing, i.e. the ``Flapper Nimble+'' (see figure~\ref{fig:outdoor}) produced by \citet{Flapper2024}.
 The Flapper is a lightweight and tailless flapping wing MAV with hover capabilities, enabling a wide variety of flight manoeuvres.
 Its four wings, consisting of two pairs, are arranged in an X-configuration with a wingspan of 490\,mm.
-The flapping motion for each wing pair is created by a brushless DC-motor-powered gear train and linkage, resulting in a flapping frequency of 20\,Hz at full throttle~\citep{Flapper2024}.
+The flapping motion for each wing pair is created by a brushless DC-motor-powered gear train and linkage, resulting in a flapping frequency of 20\,Hz at full throttle.
 Manoeuvres are achieved through wing geometry and wing motion alterations, which are enabled by two servo motors and two independent brushless DC motors.
 As the tailless configuration makes the Nimble+ inherently unstable, a Crazyflie Bolt 1.1 flight controller is used.
 The complete system is powered by a single 300\,mAh 2S LiPo battery, enabling a flight time of more than five minutes hovering with a payload of 25\,g~\citep{Flapper2024}.

-For integration into the proposed system, the Flapper Nimble+ was used in its bare configuration (i.e.~without the attachable landing gear, body shells, and head shell) to minimise take-off weight.
+For integration into the proposed system, the Flapper Nimble+ was used in its bare configuration (i.e.~without the detachable landing gear, body shells, and head shell) to minimise take-off weight.
 In addition, the control board was affixed to its carbon fibre spine, which was opposite the battery.
 The gripping mechanism was then connected to the bottom of the spine by inserting the squared spine into the counterpart fixture on the top bar of the linkage.
+An alternative approach would be to attach the gripper system on top of the FWMAV's spine, allowing for perching from below, with the robot hanging on to the perching object.
+This would result in a more stable perch and would be an interesting approach to test in future work.
+However, positioning the gripper at the top would shift the center of gravity upwards, introducing further instability into the already unstable flying platform.

-The power supply of the Flapper was connected to the control board and Flapper drone via a split connector.
+The power supply of the Flapper was connected to the control board and the drone via a split connector.
 Lastly, the gripping mechanism was attached to the board with small detachable connectors, allowing for quick exchange during maintenance or a change of component position.